 Elective course in MSc Life Science and Technology, MSc Chemistry.

-The course on “quantitative imaging in life sciences” aims to provide basic principles of magnetic resonance imaging (MRI) and its quantitative applications to characterize biological tissues in vitro and in vivo and measuring changes caused by disease through structural and functional MRI.
-The course will include introductory concepts, nuclear magnetism, longitudinal and transverse relaxation, MR angiography, diffusion, functional imaging and MR spectroscopy.
-Recent articles on these subjects will also be discussed.
+The course on “Quantitative MRI in Disease Diagnosis” aims to provide an understanding of basic principles of magnetic resonance imaging (MRI) and its quantitative applications to characterize biological tissues in vitro and in vivo, with a specific focus on identifying biomarkers for disease diagnosis through the use of structural and functional MRI.
+The course will cover topics such as nuclear magnetism, longitudinal and transverse relaxation, MR angiography, diffusion, functional imaging and MR spectroscopy.
+The course will also cover current research articles related to these topics.

 At the end of the course students should be able to:

 explain basic concepts of nuclear relaxation mechanism in biological tissue.